tuxalin/CommandBuffer/Readme.md

 Useful to reduce state switches(i.e. materials, shaders), depth sorting(for transparency or hardware early-z rejection) and also for dispatching commands from multiple threads.

 ## Features
-- designed for high-congestion as it's lock-free
+- lock-free, designed for high-congestion
-- graphics API independent(see cb::RenderContext)
+- graphics API agnostic(see cb::RenderContext)
 - fast and configurable allocation via a linear allocator
 - optional material binder with multiple material passes support
 - chainable/appendable commands